mattbrown/studious-fortnight/README.md

 3. In the portal, Create a new service.
 Name it `microblog`
    1. set the *host name* to `postgres`
    2. The service password is `root`
-4. Repeat step 3 for a database named `test`
 4. In the admin console, create a new database named `microblog`
+5. Create a new databased named `test`